Sign In

 Private travel or emergency insurance is not valid health insurance for studying in Germany.

-As a student, you are legally insured against accidents within the university and on the way between the university and your home.
-In addition, you are covered by accident insurance through the Studierendenwerk Ulm in your free time and during internships/exam preparation activities for your studies outside the university, including abroad, if these accidents result in disability or death.
+As a student, you are legally insured against accidents within the university and on your journey between the university and your home.
+In addition, you are covered by accident insurance through the Studierendenwerk Ulm in your free time and during internships/exam preparations for your studies outside the university, including abroad, if these accidents result in disability or death.
 Further information here.

-In addition to health insurance, we strongly recommend that you take out liability insurance.
-For example, it pays compensation for an accident caused by you through negligence on your bicycle or in part for the loss of your apartment key.
+In addition to health insurance, we strongly recommend you take out liability insurance.
+It pays compensation to third parties if you cause an accident through negligence, for example, on your bicycle – or partial compensation for the loss of your apartment key.